By Age Group

 Cancer deaths data are derived from the Ontario Cancer Registry (OCR) operated by Cancer Care Ontario.
 The OCR contains information on Ontario residents who have died of all types of malignant cancers.
 Cancer sites were coded using the Third Edition of the International Classification of Diseases for Oncology (ICDO-3).

 Figure one below shows the trend in lung cancer mortality in both Simcoe Muskoka and Ontario over the twenty-seven year period from 1986 to 2012.
-The lung cancer mortality rates both in Simcoe Muskoka and Ontario decreased significantly over this time period, with an average annual percentage decrease of close to one per cent per year.
+The lung cancer mortality rates both in Simcoe Muskoka and Ontario decreased significantly over this time period, with an average annual percentage decrease of approximately 1% per year.
 The Simcoe Muskoka rate was consistently above the Ontario rate over this twenty-seven year time-period.

 Figure two shows the trend in lung cancer mortality rates for males and females in Simcoe Muskoka over the twenty-seven year period between 1986 and 2012.
 The lung cancer mortality rates for males and females in Simcoe Muskoka demonstrated opposite trends over this time period, with male rates declining significantly and female rates increasing significantly.
 The male lung cancer mortality rates were more than triple the females rates in the late 1980’s and early 1990’s and remained significantly higher than the female rates until the mid-2000’s; however, since 2008 the lung cancer mortality rates for males and females in Simcoe Muskoka have not differed significantly.
 This pattern can be explained by different long-term smoking trends for men and women over the past century, with smoking rates peaking in women in the late 1970’s, nearly 20 years after smoking rates peaked in men.